jmerrill7/Tkinter-Feedback-Form-Demo/README.md

-# tkinter-feedback-form-demo
+# Tkinter-Feedback-Form-Demo
-Barron Stone/Lynda.com tkinter (python) final project
+Tkinter (python) GUI design.
+This was the final project from when I was following Barron Stone from lynda.com.